gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     * Run :material-file-download:`IVCERadioRestorer.exe` and follow the in-app instructions.
 Pick to install [FusionFix](essential-modding/fusionfix.md) if you didn't install it beforehand (install manually on older patches).
     ???+ question "What's the difference between only pre-cut Vladivostok and pre-+post-cut?"
         Rockstar added new tracks to Vladivostok to replace the cut ones.
 Pre-+post-cut keeps these alongside the restored cut ones, while only pre-cut songs cuts them out, only keeping the restored ones.
-    ???+ tip "Addons"
-        There are serveral addons - see them [here](https://www.nexusmods.com/gta4/mods/234?tab=files)

 ## Downgrading the savefile
-!!! note ""
-    You don't need to go through this stage if you used [ZolikaPatch](essential-modding/zolikapatch.md) with it's downgrader.

 If you've already started playing on the Complete Edition, you may want to downgrade your savefile to retail version.

 ???+ note "Instructions"